 Also children have some problems, such as the child stealing even though the parents meet all his needs.
 The child lies, runs away from school, adopts unreasonable stubbornness, commits aggression, stutters and has severe headaches during school hours.

 In such cases, the parents are contacted to see if the child is being affected by the parents' quarrels.
 The child is not stuck in bad company, or domestic issues are affecting him.
 The reasons for his poor health and lack of balanced diet, or he has a bad environment.

 In addition to the parents, the child's teachers and friends are also contacted.
 So that wherever information can be found, help can be sought from them.

 Now we come to the part where we talk about the middle ground.
 For example, if the wife is ill, all the information is sought directly from her.
-In addition, information from her husband, children, siblings, etc. is also obtained separately from questionnaires and interviews.
-In this way, after getting all the information, an attempt is made to reach a final conclusion.
+In addition, information from her husband, children, siblings, etc., is also obtained separately by questionnaires and interviews.

 Thus, if the husband is ill, all the information about him is obtained from the wife, children, siblings, relatives and circle of friends, which are useful in solving the problem.
 Because usually the patient does not tell the correct facts about himself, or in some cases can not able to tell.